 The American Association for Long-Term Care Insurance reports that in 2019 the major insurance companies paid over $11 Billion in benefits to American families.
 People require long-term care services for a variety of reasons.
 These include:

 - Brain and other central nervous system disorders

 - Cardiovascular issues

 - Respiratory problems (including COPD)

-No matter the reason a person may require long-term care services and supports, the benefits from a Long-Term Care policy has a big impact on family members and savings.
+No matter why a person may require long-term care services and supports, the benefits from a Long-Term Care policy have a big impact on family members and savings.
 Experts suggest planning prior to retirement when premiums are very affordable.
-Plus, your health is usually better giving you more options to choose from.
+Plus, your health is usually better, giving you more options to choose from.